-The Payroll Expense Distribution (339) and Payroll Lien/Committed Salary Report (340) in FIS Decision Support can help you reconcile and stay updated on the transactions for which you may need to process a KFS Salary Expense Transfer (SET) document.
-The 339 report is also used for performing a payroll ledger review.
+The Payroll Expense Distribution (339) and Payroll Lien/Committed Salary Report (340) in FIS Decision Support can help you review historical payroll ledgers (prior to UCPath).

 - Using the Payroll Expense Distribution (339) in FIS DS